ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 {: #vpc-pps-basics-provider-deploy}
 {: step}

 In this tutorial, you first act as a provider and implement an application.
 In a second phase, you take the role of the consumer and call the application.
-For simplicity, the application is a simple `nginx` web server.
+The application is a simple `nginx` web server.

 1. Go to [{{site.data.keyword.bpshort}}](/schematics/workspaces/create) to create a new workspace.
 1. In the **Specify template** step:
    1. Set the **repository URL** to `https://github.ibm.com/portfolio-solutions/vpc-pps-basics/tree/main/provider`.
-   1. Make sure **Use full repository** is checked.
+   1. Make sure to check **Use full repository**.
    1. Set **Personal access token** to a token with `repo:public_repo` created from https://github.ibm.com/settings/tokens

       This will no longer be needed when the tutorial is made public